ezshen/cs224n-squad/README.md

 | ensemble | 67.7   | 77.1   |

 Refer to our paper for more details.
-See [SQuAD Leaderboard](https://rajpurkar.github.io/SQuAD-explorer/)to compare with other models.
+See [SQuAD Leaderboard](https://rajpurkar.github.io/SQuAD-explorer/) to compare with other models.

 ## Installation